bwilson245/Optimization-Benchmarks/README.md

 understanding the JVM.

-- I did my best to implement benchmarks for a balanced binary tree.
+- I did my best to implement optimizations for a balanced binary tree.
 First, I implemented methods for testing the processing time of a recursive and iterative search and each had a depth-first implementation and a breadth-first implementation for a total of 4 different search patterns.
 Then I had the idea to test the memory usage of each method.
 I started by calculating the memory in the same methods I used to calculate time, however that caused the results of the process